 This is a software-based raytracing renderer.
 It can produce renderings of the scene with ambient occlusion lighting, shadows and depth of field.
+The visual quality of the Tachyon renderer is slightly better than the one provided by the OSPRay renderer, but it requires more memory.
+Both renderers offer higher visual quality than the OpenGL renderer, but are typically considerably slower.

 To reduce aliasing effects, the Tachyon raytracer can perform supersampling by computing multiple rays per output pixel.
 This parameter controls the number of rays.